 Lemon juice is a citrus extract that is a natural bleach and mild exfoliator.
 So, the logic of using this for fading acne scars is:

 - Exfoliation: This sloughs off dead skin, whisking some of your old scars away and promoting skin renewal.

-- Bleaching: This fades hyperpigmentation from PAM over-time.
+- Lightening: This fades hyperpigmentation from PIH over-time.

-If you are afraid of the acidity, by all means, try manual exfoliation.
-I use baking soda and mix it with some honey to create a scrub.
+If you're big on manual exfoliation, the another mask I use is honey (again, cause it's just that effective) and some ground oats to create a physical scrub.
 Gently massage the scrub on your cleansed face and wash off.
 Easy.
 The important part is to be gentle.
 You are not a roast, so there is no need to manhandle your face as though you are dry-rubbing a slab of meat.